Bolster your Cyber Terrain with Endpoint Forensics

 Visibility is critical to the realm of cybersecurity.
 Cloud based applications and data storage, along with IoT and smart devices, are expanding the attack surface and creating more blind spots for adversaries to target.
 Criminals and nation state actors continue to innovate and up their level of sophistication in order to leverage these blind spots, forcing organizations into a reactive security posture.
 However, defenders can move from this reactive stance into a more proactive one through the practice of threat hunting actively seeking to discover malicious activity for which passive detection systems do not have signatures.
 Threat hunting takes many forms and names, one of which is proactive DFIR.
 By combining proven practices with proper tools, organizations can achieve the continuous, real-time visibility required to protect their critical assets.

-Join SANS Principal Instructor, Alissa Torres, and Fidelis MDR Threat Hunter, Justin Swisher, who share threat hunting techniques for defending the cyber terrain from the zero-day threats of tomorrow.
+Join SANS Principal Instructor, Alissa Torres, and Fidelis MDR Threat Hunter who share threat hunting techniques for defending the cyber terrain from the zero-day threats of tomorrow.